 How to decide?

 - The cost (in time) of learning is considerable.
-It’s one of those subjects where you never stop learning.
+It takes years of practice.
 However, you’ll start seeing improvements relatively quickly.

 - The cost of hiring an expert is lower.
 And it’s a lot faster.

-Of course, the price you pay for starving your business of vigorous written marketing, is massively higher than either of those options.
+The price you pay for starving your business of vigorous, written marketing is far higher than either of those options.
 So pick one of them and run with it.